stevemutuura/bd-class-design-vector-class/README.md

 Each Vector will be represented with an `x` and a `y` component.

-- Create a constructor whcih takes an `x` and a `y` number as well as a default constructor.
+- Create a constructor which takes an `x` and a `y` number as well as a default constructor.
 - Create Getters and Setters